jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Inference can also decide to run automated diagnostics scripts (runbooks) to gain additional insights of the current state of components, services, or systems to improve inference.
+For example, when pattern recognition identifies an HTTP endpoint with a high latency associated with an anomaly by analysing metrics, distributed traces are immediately analysed to reveal exactly which microservice or component is causing the problem.
+Its logs and context metrics are accessed to quickly diagnose the issue.
+Afterwards, when sufficient evidence characterizing the problem is collected, inference will nominate operations and remediation actions to be executed.

 ### Automated Operations